 9. THEATRE, CONCERTS AND NIGHTLIFE

 Gauteng, and particularly Joburg, has a thriving cultural scene and is famous in South Africa for its nightlife.
 If you enjoy house music you are spoiled for choice with many of Africa's most famous DJs, including global African house icon Black Coffee, calling the city home.
 Look out for weekend parties led by the hottest DJs and unique day-night parties hosted at unique locations including downtown Joburg rooftops and the most beautiful parks.

 From the DRUM generation of 1950s poets and beatmakers to 21st Century innovators, Joburg is regarded by many as the home of jazz in South Africa.
-Look out for intimate concerts at memorable venues such as The Roving Bantu Kitchen or the Untitled Basement and save the date for annual international Joy of Jazz festival in Sandton and the Jazz in the Cradle festival hosted at Nirox Sculpture Park.
+Save the date for annual international Joy of Jazz festival in Sandton and the Jazz in the Cradle festival hosted at Nirox Sculpture Park.
 Theatre is also an important part of Gauteng's cultural life.
 Leading theatres include the famous Market Theatre (for South African drama by literary heavyweights), Joburg Theatre and Teatro at Montecasino both known for their blockbuster musicals, the South African State Theatre in Pretoria and the Soweto Theatre.

 10. CONTEMPORARY CULTURE AND URBAN REGENERATION IN DOWNTOWN JOBURG